-- 1. Administrator
+- Administrator

-- 2. Officer
+- Officer

-- 3. Security
+- Security

-These three roles are employed at the CA. Separation of duties shall comply with Section 5.2.4, and requirements for two-person control with Section 5.2.2, regardless of the titles and numbers of trusted roles.
+These three roles are employed at the CA. Separation of duties shall comply with Section 5.2.4, and requirements for two-party control with Section 5.2.2, regardless of the titles and numbers of trusted roles.